vicres/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a broadly trained plant physiological ecologist and my current research is focused on 3 areas:
+I am currently working on 3 research areas:

 1) Circadian ecology - trying to understand the drivers of diurnal, seasonal and annual rhythms in plant growth and gas exchange;
 2) Pyrophysiology - trying to understand the physiological mechanisms that affect fire activity and, at the same time, how fires shape plant species structure and function;